 Music is just IN you.
-You can tell from quite an early age if a child is musical and it is even easier to tell if they are not – believe me!
+You can tell from quite an early age if you have a musical child and it is even easier to tell if you haven’t – believe me!

-So what do you buy for a child who loves music?
-I have searched for some music based gift ideas and have several friends with musical children who have given me some brilliant recommendations, so I hope this helps.
+So what do you buy for a child who loves music (whether they are musical or not!)?
+I have searched for some music based gift ideas and have several friends with a musical child, who have given me some brilliant recommendations, so I hope this helps.

 There are 100 albums on this poster which are all covered with a scratch-away foil panel.
 You scratch away the foil from all the albums you know and the remainder becomes your very own musical bucket list.
 As you learn about the other great, classic albums, you uncover them too.
 The poster covers a wide spectrum of musical styles – jazz, hip-hop, rock n’ roll, modern classics – you name it!